 Fundamentally, contracts are tools: structured communications that aim to reconcile the parties’ expectations.
 A tool should speed up your business, not block it or slow it down — but in the real world, not all contracts work so well.
-When your agreements aren’t user-friendly (badly structured, written in legalese), it can lead to one of two Pretty Bad Things:
+When your contracts aren’t user-friendly (badly structured, written in legalese), it can lead to one of two Pretty Bad Things:

-1) miscommunication (if people misunderstand the agreement)
+1) miscommunication (if people misunderstand the contract)

-An agreement that’s hard for one of the parties to read and understand is a risky one, because it’s likely that they will interpret it differently.
+A contract that’s hard for one of the parties to read and understand is a risky one, because it’s likely that they will interpret it differently.
 Cue unmet expectations, disappointment, and before long, you may have a dispute.

 Here are some of the brilliant ‘side effects’ of applying legal design to your contracts:

-- shorter negotiation times.
+- shorter negotiation times

-- better risk management.
+- better risk management

-- reduced litigation risk.
+- reduced litigation risk

-- better internal and external client relationships.
+- better internal and external client relationships

 Contract design can take many forms.
 For each case, the right choice will depend on things like the type of user or users, the communication channel, the level of contract automation, and the specific objectives you want to achieve.